 How to compress images in the GIF image format (video)

-Unfortunately, as we already mentioned, the GIF format is not suitable for photographic images, or vector images with gradient backgrounds
+Unfortunately, as we already mentioned, the GIF format is not suitable for photographic images, or vector images with gradient backgrounds.
+To see how to optimize such images for your website, please check the video tutorial in the JPEG article in our Encyclopedia.

 Another main reason for the GIF image file format to be less used today is the Unisys patented data compression algorithm called LZW it is based on.
 The proprietary nature of GIF requires that it be distributed through image-handling software only under strict licensing conditions.
 Happily, this restriction does not prevent users from freely working with GIF files on the Internet through Unisys-accredited software.